 13.2.
-Upon the Customer written request, Famly will provide the Customer with a summary of independent external audit report with sufficient information to enable the Customer to reasonably verify that Famly’s compliance with its obligations under this DPA, including that Famly has implemented the technical and organisational security measures described in Annex 1.
+To the extent required under the Applicable Data Protection Laws and upon the Customer written request, Famly will provide the Customer with a summary of independent external audit report with sufficient information to enable the Customer to reasonably verify that Famly’s compliance with its obligations under this DPA, including that Famly has implemented the technical and organisational security measures described in Annex 1.
 The documentations are Famly’s confidential information and must be treated as such.

 13.3.
 The Customer agrees to exercise its audit right by instructing Famly to share the audit report summary as described in clause 13.2 of this DPA.
 If the Customer reasonably concludes that an onsite audit is necessary to monitor the compliance with the technical and organisational measures in an individual case or compliance with this DPA, the Customer has the right to carry out respective onsite inspections in individual cases or to have them carried out by an auditor (that is no competitor of Famly) provided that the Customer informs Famly of this with at least 30 days notice and that such audits and inspections will be conducted (i) during regular business hours, and (ii) without disproportionately interfering with Famly’ business operations, (iii) upon prior reasonable notice and further consultation with Famly, (iv) all subject to (if not covered already by the Agreement) the execution of a confidentiality undertaking, in particular to protect the confidentiality of the technical and organisational measures and safeguards implemented.